 There is a common phrase, or an inevitable axiom that everybody must come to terms with, that rings true for the average car buyer: “Your car loses value the second it leaves the lot.”
 Car depreciation affects both new and used vehicles, more negatively impacting the former.
 This is how fast car depreciation happens and continues to decline gradually over time; the value after the first year decreases from 20% – 30%.
 This does not apply to every model or make, but it is a good rule of thumb to follow to be financially conservative.
 None of this means that buying a new car, or any car, is instantly a bad purchase.
 The same applies to purchasing a used vehicle.
 Car depreciation does take a big chunk of the initial investment, but this does not mean it will be in vain or at a complete loss.

 Personal finance is personal.
 Everyone’s situation is different when it comes to buying a car, new or used.
 This applies to anybody who is trying to sell their car.
 Priorities are going to be different as one person selling their car has more time as one other person might have the urgency to sell as quickly as possible.
 There are plenty of resources that help evaluate one’s car value.
 Upgrading to a new car, moving to another state, and needing cash liquidity are only a few reasons that contribute to selling a car.
 Additionally, there are a lot of nuances as having a car does not necessarily equate to having a car.
-Here is a link that helps answer general questions the typical seller tends to have.
+Our faqs help answer general questions the typical seller tends to have.

 Buying any kind of car should be an exciting experience as it may symbolize a fresh start or a completion in life goals.
 Selling a car should also have that same sentiment as it is a transition into the next step.
 Car decrepitation is the gray cloud that fogs the process but can be minimized to get the ultimate value out of one’s vehicle.